-Subsequent Prizes List C.
+Subsequent Prizes List C. A tie will be decided by counting out.

 - 1 Each lady member who enters the competition may either shoot for herself or nominate a member to shoot for her. - 2 A member may not be nominated to represent more than four ladies in this competition. - 3 Nomination by one or more ladies does not prevent a member from shooting for himself or herself but every ticket must be shot concurrent with a separate competition.